ctfpilot/ctfp/README.md

 > [!NOTE]
 > Downscaling nodes may not be possible, depending on the initial size of the nodes and the new size.

-Hetzner does not support downsizing nodes, if they were initially created with a larger size.
+Hetzner does not support downsizing nodes if they were initially created with a larger size.
 In such cases, the nodes will need to be deleted, forcing the system to create new nodes with the desired size.

 #### Deploying a new challenge